Chemist

 What it's like

-You'd study the make-up of chemicals and materials.
-You’d investigate how they interact and behave under different conditions, using complex procedures and hi-tech equipment.
+You'll study the make-up of chemicals and materials.
+You’ll investigate how chemicals interact and behave under different conditions.
+You'll use lots of data, complex procedures and hi-tech equipment to work at the cutting edge of science!

 For example, you could create new medicines or products to be used in food.
 Or you could come up with new ways to: